Workplace, Tips & Tricks, Family, Parents, Teachers, Mental Fitness 4 minute read

 When we don’t feel competent enough in a specific subject, skill, or area of expertise, we lack confidence to compliment someone on that subject.

-2. We underestimate their impact
+2. We underestimate the impact

 Think of a time you were genuinely complimented.
 You felt pretty good, didn’t you?
+Try to remember this next time your instinct or worry creeps in, telling you that it may feel awkward or insincere.

 When we receive a compliment, the reward centre in our brain activates and dopamine is released.
 In other words, we feel happier.

-How to give a genuine compliment at work
+How to give a genuine compliment

-1. Make it personal to the colleague
+1. Make it personal

 2. Ground your compliments in a specific scenario

-3. Deliver the compliment authentically
+3. Deliver it authentically

 4. Consider the recipient's personality type